-New York University (NYU)’s Arthur L. Carter Journalism Institute in USA is currently accepting applications for the Reporting Award in 2019.
+New York University (NYU)’s Arthur L. Carter Journalism Institute in the USA is currently accepting applications for the Reporting Award in 2020.

 In establishing the award, the Arthur L. Carter Journalism Institute’s faculty cited the need for encouraging enterprising journalism during a time of extensive layoffs and budget cuts throughout the journalism industry.

 The American Society of News Editors has reported the loss of 16,200 full-time newspaper editorial jobs from 2003 to 2012, while Ad Age reports the loss of 38,000 magazine positions.
 These numbers are only partially offset by the growth of about 5,000 jobs at digital news organizations, as reported by the Pew Research Center.